konflux-ci/e2e-tests/docs/DeveloperGenerateTest.md

 The text outline file must be in the following format:

- * Each line MUST be in key/value format using `:` as delimeter
+ * Each line MUST be in key/value format using `:` as delimiter
-    * Each key MUST be a Ginkgo DSL for Container and Subject containers, `Describe/When/Context/It/By/DescribeTable/Entry`
+    * Each key MUST be a Ginkgo DSL word for Container and Subject nodes, `Describe/When/Context/It/By/DescribeTable/Entry`
-    * The value is essentially the Description text of the container
+    * The value is essentially the description text of the container
  * All lines MUST be nested, by using spaces, to represent the logical tree hierarchy of the specification
  * The first line MUST be a framework decorator function type `Describe` node that will get implemented in `/pkg/framework/describe.go`
  * To assign Labels:
  		* each string intended to be a label MUST be prefixed with `@`
     * the set of labels MUST be a comma separated list
     * they MUST be assigned AFTER the description text
- * When using `DescribeTable` key, the proceeding nested lines MUST have the `Entry` or `By` key or Ginkgo will not render the template properly
+ * When using the `DescribeTable` key, the proceeding nested lines MUST have the `Entry` or `By` key or Ginkgo will not render the template properly

-For the time being we don't support any of Ginkgo's Setup/Teardown containers.
+For the time being we don't support any of Ginkgo's Setup/Teardown nodes.
 We could technically graph it together from the text outline but it won't render with our base template.
 The important thing is to expressively model the behavior to test.
-Test developers will be able to insert Setup/Teardown containers where they see fit.
+Test developers will be able to insert Setup/Teardown nodes where they see fit when the spec has been rendered.

-## Prequisite
+## Prerequisite

 Before generating anything make sure you have Ginkgo in place.
-To install Gingkgo:
+To install Ginkgo:

 `go install -mod=mod github.com/onsi/ginkgo/v2/ginkgo`